-Singles Day aims to beat sales record
+Katy Perry Drafted in as Singles’ Day Aims to Beat $38 Billion Record

-Alibaba Group kicked off the world’s biggest shopping binge on Wednesday in China, an annual frenzy of consumption for hundreds of millions of people that this year will also serve as the best barometer so far of the country’s post-pandemic recovery.
+(Bloomberg) — Alibaba Group Holding Ltd. kicked off the world’s biggest shopping binge on Wednesday, an annual frenzy of consumption for hundreds of millions of people that this year will also serve as the best barometer so far of China’s post-pandemic recovery.

 Sales totaled 372.3 billion yuan ($56.3 billion) after just the first 30 minutes on Nov.
-11 after the company added a shopping window earlier this month and included other additional services in its tally.
+11, as the company added a shopping window earlier this month and included other additional services in its tally.
 That allowed Alibaba, one of the world’s biggest online commerce sites, to easily blow past last year’s total haul of $38 billion over a 24-hour period.
+Unlike past years, Alibaba didn’t provide detailed breakdowns of Wednesday’s sales, though it claimed its Tmall platform logged 583,000 orders in one second at its peak.

 But the strong sales have been overshadowed by concerns that regulators are seeking to curtail the growing influence of Alibaba and other Chinese peers.
-Shares of Alibaba, the largest of the country’s tech firms, sank 7.4% in early Hong Kong trading Wednesday, taking losses to nearly $100 billion since Beijing this week unveiled new antitrust regulations governing the increasingly dominant internet companies.
+Shares of Alibaba, the largest of the country’s tech firms, plunged 9.8% in Hong Kong Wednesday, taking losses to more than $115 billion since Beijing this week unveiled new antitrust regulations governing the increasingly dominant internet companies.

 Singles’ Day debuted in 2009 and has grown over a decade into a nationwide marathon of frantic bargain-hunting that dwarfs sales events like Black Friday and Cyber Monday in both intensity and size.
 2020’s edition features a record number of brand names from Apple to Nike betting that — after months of Covid-enforced abstention — China’s 400 million-strong middle class is ready to spend on everything from Hainan beach-side vacations to takeaway coupons and electronics.